 Distinguished Speakers Board: brings high-caliber, intellectually-stimulating speakers to campus.

-The Student Involvement, Activities & Leadership Development Office: creates high quality experiences through leadership, employment, community building, diversity activities and entertainment
+Center for Student Involvement: creates high quality experiences through support of student organizations, leadership opportunities, employment, community building, diversity activities and a variety of campus events

 University Memorial Center (UMC): serves as CU’s student union, housing multiple offices and opportunities for involvement and leadership.